mikkoluu0/build-ai/README.md

 ## Data sources and AI methods

-The training data comes from aparments sold in the last 12 months in Helsinki South-Haaga region provided by the link below:
+The training data comes from aparments sold in the last 12 months in Finland.
+Below is a link to the data used in the code example above:
 [Asuntojen hintatiedot](https://asuntojen.hintatiedot.fi/haku/?c=Helsinki&renderType=renderTypeTable&cr=1&ps=00320&renderType=renderTypeTable&h=1&r=3&amin=60.0&amax=80.0&l=2&search=1&sf=3&so=d)

 Input: Size in square meters, Year when built, Floor number, Has an elevator, Apartment condition, Property is owned by the building